awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + If your route table contains a propagated route that overlaps a route with a prefix list, the route that references the prefix list takes priority\.
 + If your route table references multiple prefix lists that have overlapping CIDR blocks to different targets, we randomly choose which route takes priority\.
 Thereafter, the same route always takes priority\.
 + If the CIDR block in a prefix list entry is not valid for the route table, that CIDR block is ignored\.

+## Route table quotas<a name="route-table-quotas"></a>

+There is a quota on the number of route tables that you can create per VPC\.
+There is also a quota on the number of routes that you can add per route table\.
+For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.